1. Home

 Name: Your desired subdomain (i.e. “learn”)

-CName (or “value”): This should always be set to alias.staging.thrivecart.com explicitly – nothing else will work to propagate your custom domain.
+CName (or “value”): This should always be set to alias.thrivecart.com explicitly – nothing else will work to propagate your custom domain.

 TTL: You can set as Automatic, or anywhere between 300-3600

-Custom domains that had been connected to your Learn courses should have been migrated over
+Custom domains that had been connected to your Learn courses will be migrated over as part of a future release.

 Access